 Digital Artists Club

-Digital Artists Club was designed to give students the opportunity to explore and evaluate a variety of digital tools while expressing their inner artists.
+Digital Artists Club is designed to give students the opportunity to explore and evaluate a variety of digital tools while expressing their inner artists.
 I was thrilled to have the course run for the first time in 2014 at Worcester Think Tank.
 Some of the photos captured from the first time this workshop ran are highlighted in the video on the right.

 Throughout the workshop students (9-12 years-old) engage in making media to increase awareness of their own digital footprints, as well as, to increase understanding of the impact that media has in their everyday lives.
 Students work on a variety of hands-on media projects (including photographs, comics and stop motion animations).
 Each project is designed to get students thinking about when, where, how and why we use media to communicate in creative and collaborative ways.
 As a result, students also increase their abilities to decode and comprehend the messages that they receive from mass media that they encounter in everyday life.

-The Digital Artists Group projects are designed to address Common Core Standards for English, MA ELA and Media Frameworks, and National Technology Education Student Standards (NTES-S).
+The Digital Artists Group projects are designed to address Common Core Standards for MA ELA and Digital Literacy Frameworks, and National Technology Education Student Standards (NTES-S).
 Learning objectives are listed below along with an outline of the weekly class schedule.
 Samples of student work are also included along with links to the FREE online tools utilized during the sessions.
 You do not need to spend a bunch of money on the latest gadgets to raise screen savvy kids, but please do credit sources where appropriate.